-By Proposition \ref{prop_admissible_mmp}, we may run the $K_{\cal G}$-MMP only contracting/flipping curves which are trivial on $p^*H_R$.
+By Proposition \ref{prop_admissible_mmp}, we may run a $K_{\cal G}$-MMP which only contracts/flips curves which are trivial with respect to $p^*H_R$.
 This MMP will therefore be an MMP over $Z$, denote it by $\psi\colon Y \dashrightarrow Y^+$.
-We observe the following facts: \begin{enumerate} \item $\psi$ is an isomorphism is a neighbourhood of a general fibre of $F_j \rightarrow p(F_j)$.
+We observe the following facts: \begin{itemize} \item $\psi$ is an isomorphism in a neighbourhood of a general fibre of the induced morphism $F_j \rightarrow p(F_j)$.